rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/RpcConsole/trunk/readme.txt

      * Optional initialization function called when the
      * button is created.
 If the function returns boolean false,
      * the button is not attached to the menu.
-     * The menu button, the testData map and the name of test are
-     * passed as arguments.
+     * The menu button and the name of test are passed as arguments.
     */
-    init : function( button, testData, testName ){
+    init : function( button, testName ){
      // "this" refers to the main application return true;
     },
     /**
      * Optional function called when the menu button is executed.
      * If the function returns boolean false, the request is not
      * send.
-The testData map and the name of test are
+The name of the test is passed as argument.
-     * passed as arguments.
      */
-    execute : function( testData, testName )
+    execute : function( testName )
     {
        // "this" refers to the main application return true;